irzumjafri/SW610-620-Project/README.md

 ## Getting Started With Packages
 If you want to use the packages in your own project, you need to install them as dependencies to your project.
 ### RWE
-1. **Install RWE**
-Add package by git url: https://github.com/irzumjafri/SW610-620-Project.git?path=/RWE/Packages/com.tuni.rwe
+1. **Install RWE**: Add package by git url: https://github.com/irzumjafri/SW610-620-Project.git?path=/RWE/Packages/com.tuni.rwe
-2. Add an empty gameobject to your scene and attach the RedirectionManager-script to it.
+2. **Start using RWE**: Add an empty gameobject to your scene and attach the RedirectionManager-script to it.

 ### Mapping
 1. **Install mapping module**